Join the AI Security Webinar with Palo Alto. Register here

 Step-by-step setup

-1. Open VS Code with Cline installed.
-Open the command palette with Cmd or Ctrl plus Shift plus P. Run “Cline: Open in new tab”.
-Click the gear icon in the Cline tab.
+Start by opening VS Code with Cline installed.
+Open the command palette using Cmd/Ctrl + Shift + P and run “Cline: Open in new tab.”
+Once Cline opens, click the gear icon in the Cline tab to open its settings.

 That is it.
 Cline will now send requests through the Gateway with your chosen model.